assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft.md

 In cases when computation time is long compared to communication time, this can decrease total handshake time significantly.

-Note, the server must read M1 before sending M2.
-M2 depends on the contents of M1.
+Note, the server must read M1 before sending M2 since M2 depends on the contents of M1.

     **** M2 ****